FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: FluoMix for Stain-Aware FQA

 \subsection{Annotation Protocol}

 We adopt a relative annotation scheme inspired by prior work~\citep{hosseini2019encoding}.
-For each z-stack, the visually best-focused slice is selected by a expert as a reference, and all other slices are assigned \textbf{relative focus levels} from $0$ (best focus) to $R{-}1$ (worst).
-In this release, we provide annotations with $R=10$ discrete ordinal levels obtained by uniformly partitioning the 32 slices.
+For each z-stack, the visually best-focused slice is selected by an expert as a reference, and all other slices are assigned \textbf{relative focus levels} from $0$ (best focus) to $R{-}1$ (worst).
+In this release, we provide annotations with $R=10$ discrete ordinal levels derived from the relative position within the z-stack.

 This strategy offers a consistent yet scalable protocol for large-scale datasets, while maintaining ordinal relationships essential for FQA.
-Importantly, the full raw z-stacks are released so that future work can explore alternative anootation schemes-such as continuous scores, perceptual metrics, or data condensation approaches-without re-acquisition overhead.
+Importantly, the full raw z-stacks are released so that future work can explore alternative annotation schemes such as continuous scores, perceptual metrics, or data condensation approaches-without re-acquisition overhead.
 By decoupling dataset release from a fixed labeling protocol, FluoMix provides a flexible foundation for future research in \emph{stain-aware FQA modeling}.